YTGamer/bdthemes/download-themes-here/README.md

-# Yes, you're in the right foler.
+# Yes, you're in the right folder.

 Now, download your favorite theme(s).
 Previews just below: